 From the different months to visit Japan to the various destinations in which the cherry blossoms thrive, how to experience the season, and possible locations in which you can avoid the crowds, by understanding your preferences you can learn how to best plan for your trip, no matter when you choose to travel.

-As the cherry trees blossom across the country, the ambiance creates festive cheer that will welcome you to the wonders of the season, whether in 2023 or beyond.
+As the cherry trees blossom across the country, the ambiance creates festive cheer that will welcome you to the wonders of the season, whether in the year ahead or beyond.

 Cherry blossom season traditionally starts in March and lasts until May, but there is no definite time when the blossoms will bloom or wither.
 Typically the trees spring to life later in the north and earlier in the south, in relation to warming weather that signifies spring.